jonnonz1/nz-statute-book/acts/public/1988/independent-police-conduct-authority-act-1988.md

 [Repealed]

 ### 37 Offences
-Every person commits an offence under this Act and is liable on summary conviction to a fine not exceeding $2,000 who,— (a) without reasonable excuse, obstructs, hinders, or resists the Authority or any person in the exercise of their powers under this Act:
+Every person commits an offence under this Act and is liable on conviction to a fine not exceeding $2,000 who,— (a) without reasonable excuse, obstructs, hinders, or resists the Authority or any person in the exercise of their powers under this Act:
   (b) without reasonable excuse, refuses or fails to comply with any requirement of the Authority or any person under this Act:
   (c) makes any statement or gives any information to the Authority, or to any person exercising powers under this Act, knowing that the statement or information is false or misleading.